a Quality Peak District Holiday Cottage in Buxton, Derbyshire

 Tel: +44 (0)115 9225582

 Mob: +44 (0)7880 514455

 About Smithys Cottage

-During its renovation we kept as much of the original cottage as possible and uncovered many features that had been hidden for years.
+Although modified and updated we have kept as much of the original cottage as possible and uncovered many features that had been hidden for years.

 Although the cottage is a holiday let we still take every opportunity to stay in the cottage during gaps in bookings.
-We travel from our home in Nottingham and do all change-overs ourselves guaranteeing the highest standards of cleanliness which is reflected on the comments left in our Guest Book - which we occasionally add to "our news and updates" page.
+We travel from our home in Nottingham and do all change-overs ourselves guaranteeing the highest standards of cleanliness which is reflected on the comments we regularly receive in our Guest Book - which we occasionally add to "our news and updates" page.

 17th Century Cottage

-Until the early 1900s it had been the home of the local blacksmith for several hundred years - the forge was next door and is now converted to a house - the cottage still retains much of its old period charm:
+Until the early 1900s it had been the home of the local blacksmith for perhaps a hundred years - the forge was next door and is now converted to a house - the cottage still retains much of its old period charm:

 Even though the cottage is several hundred years old it now has all the comforts of modern living which include:-

 There is a large private parking area (for 2 cars) with seating which is adjacent to the cottage.
-So you can sit out and in good weather can be quite a suntrap to enjoy a drink and even eat your food out there.
+So you can sit outside and in good weather this can be quite a suntrap to enjoy a drink and take meals out there.